xf97/SolidityCheck/README.md

 # [Warning] Any use of *SolidtyCheck* to publish a paper without my consent is an infringement of IP rights!
 I will investigate the responsibility of the infringers!

-# [Attention] If you want to use this project's code, please contact me by email.